 As the eclipse drew nearer, the crowd quieted and Steven turned the organ off to preserve the sacredness of a total eclipse.
 Darkness fell and the crowd became entranced.

 But once everyone started “breathing again,” Steven knew exactly how he wanted to cap off the moment.
-He went into the truck and found the right song.
+He went into the trailer and found the right song.

 Moments later, the organ began playing the national anthem.